-Apple Calendar for iPhone, iPad, iPod touch, Mac and iCloud.com doesn’t just keep track of all your events and appointments in one place, but shows the birthdays for your friends and contacts as well.
-Here’s how to set up birthdays in the Apple Calendar app on your devices.
+Apple Calendar for iPhone, iPad, iPod touch, Mac, and iCloud.com doesn’t just keep track of all your events and appointments in one place but shows the birthdays of your friends and contacts as well.
+Here’s how to set up birthdays in the Calendar app on your Apple devices.

 How to turn on Apple Calendar birthdays